Omar-hk/GeneMutationClassification-V1/README.md

 ## Conclusion
 This project successfully classifies highly mutated genes using a deep learning approach.
 While the model performs well, improvements in feature engineering, evaluation metrics, and tuning could further enhance performance. 🚀

+this README file done by my Friend ChatGPT (: